jekil/hardentheworld/Applications/MongoDB_2/index.rst

 Restriction access to the database service is a critical aspect of service security.
 It is suggested to do not expose your database to resourcers that are not in need to access it.
-You can use the --bind_ip option on the command line at run time or the bindIp in the configuration fileto limit the network accessibility of a MongoDB program.
+You can use the --bind_ip option on the command line at run time or the bindIp in the configuration file to limit the network accessibility of a MongoDB program.
 Example::

 	$ mongod --bind_ip 127.0.0.1